Excel NORMSINV (Table of Contents)

 - After using the formula, the result is shown below.

-- Drag the values to get the exact result which is shown in the below screenshot.
+- Drag the values to get the exact result shown in the screenshot below.

 - Now apply the normal distribution function with the formula = NORM.DIST(DATA value, mean, standard deviation, false).